 The Taksim redevelopment project du jour seeks to build subterranean traffic tunnels and bus stops, rebuild the (long ago demolished) Ottoman barracks over a park, and redesign the whole aboveground area.
 Needless to say, there is strong local opposition, both to the practical nature of the design but also for symbolic reasons (the plans include the construction of a large mosque).

 Right in the center of all of this is Şimşek Pide Salonu, one of our favorite places to eat Black Sea pide.
 We recommend stopping in and getting one of these pide before it’s too late.
 Our current favorite, the kavurmalı, comes closed – like a foot-long calzone – and filled with soft chunks of preserved beef; its crispy shell is lathered in butter.
-(Read Culinary Backstreets’ review of Şimşek Pide Salonu here.)
+[Editor’s note: We regret to report that Şimşek Pide Salonu has closed.]

 Many have wondered: How could a neighborhood as central as Tarlabaşı, just steps from Taksim Square, remain a run-down area of dilapidated houses inhabited by Eastern Anatolian migrants – often labeled ne’er-do-wells – who string their laundry over the street?
 The answer is: it can’t!